ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 > ## Creating a repository
 >
 > Now you have all the information you need to create a new repository in
 > GitHub.
-Just follow this steps:
+Just follow these steps:
 >
 > - Once logged in to GitHub, press the `+` symbol in the top right, and choose
 >   `new repository` from the dropdown menu.